-❖ Objectives 1 and 2: Provide constructive feedback and communicate effectively across diverse dimensions (30 min)
+Objectives 3 & 4: Provide constructive feedback and communicate effectively across diverse dimensions (30 min)

-- ➤ ACTIVITY #1: Case Study - Distribute Communication Case #1: Giving Constructive Feedback.
-Let participants read the case individually for two to three minutes. - (Objective 1) DISCUSS (15 min) with entire group: You may want to record the ideas generated in this discussion on a white board or flip chart.
+- ➢ ACTIVITY #4: Case Study - Distribute Communication Case #1: Giving Constructive Feedback.
+Let participants read the case individually for two to three minutes.

+- TELL: Remind participants that, as with all case study discussions, they are welcome to share their own experiences and challenges. - (Objective 3) DISCUSS (15 min) with entire group: You may want to record the ideas generated in this discussion on a white board or flip chart.
 Use the guiding questions following the case study.
-Additional questions are listed below. - 1.
-How can you communicate constructively with a mentee whose progress is disappointing? - 2.
-What are the characteristics of positive, negative and constructive feedback?
-Can you give examples?
-How does each help the mentee improve his/her performance? - 3.
-Should there be a balance between positive and negative feedback?
-If so, how do you achieve that balance? - 4.
-How can you communicate in a way that fosters a change in behavior? - 5.
+Additional questions are listed below: - 1.
+How can you best communicate constructively with a mentee whose progress is disappointing to you? - 2.
+Is a balance between positive and negative feedback important?
+Why?
+If so, how do you achieve that balance? - 3.
+How can you communicate in a way that fosters a change in behavior? - 4.
 What are the characteristics of good communication?
 What does it look like?
-Does it change depending on audience?
-You may wish to provide the list included in the reading on pages 46-49.
+Does it change depending on the mentee?
+[Note to facilitators: You may wish to provide a handout or a starting list of these characteristics.
 Let participants supplement the list in a large group discussion.
-Don't forget nonverbal communication. - 6.
-What reasons might result in your mentee having difficulty receiving negative feedback?
-How can you uncover these reasons and address them? - 7.
-How can you tell if your mentee heard a comment the way it was intended to be heard? - 8.
-How can mentors best address silence or other types of mentee behaviors (e.g., defensiveness, total agreement, avoidance, etc.) that can hinder the relationship? - (Objective 2) DISCUSS (10 min) with entire group: You may want to record the ideas generated in this discussion on a white board or flip chart.
-Guide the discussion using the following questions: - 1.
+Don't forget characteristics of nonverbal communication.] - 5.
+Why might a mentee have difficulty receiving negative feedback from a mentor?
+How can you uncover these reasons to address them? - 6.
+How do you know if your mentee heard a comment the way you intended it to be heard? - 7.
+How can mentors best address silence or other types of mentee behaviors (e.g., defensiveness, total agreement, avoidance etc.), that can be confusing or hinder the relationship? - (Objective 4) DISCUSS (12 min) with entire group: You may want to record the ideas generated in this discussion on a white board or flip chart.
+Be sure to add any strategies for improving communication to the list you are generating.
+Guide the discussion using the following questions. - 1.
 Discuss the role of trust in this interaction. - 2.
-What additional things would the mentee have to consider or do if she were using a sign or language interpreter during the presentation? - 3.
-What if English were the mentee's second language and speaking fluently was a challenge?
+What additional things might the mentee consider or do if she were using a sign or language interpreter during the presentation? - 3.
+What if English was the mentee's second language and speaking fluently was a challenge?
 Would you handle the situation differently?
-Does it matter that the mentor's first language is not English? - 4.
-Does a difference in gender affect communication in this case?
+How does that fact that the mentor's first language is not English impact the situation? - 4.
+Does a difference in gender between the mentor and mentee affect communication in this case?